Minor in Disability and Human Development

 Enrollment Residence Requirement in the Minor

-A student must complete at least one-half of the course work required for the minor field in enrollment residence at the University of Illinois at Chicago.
+A student must complete at least one-half of the course work required for the minor field in enrollment residence at the University of Illinois Chicago.